juespega/holbertonschool-shell/basics/README.md

 8. This script is for delete the file betty
 9. This script id for delete the directory my_first_directory
 10. This script is for change the working directory to the previous one
+11. This script is for lists all files